samuelroland/tb-docs/report/template/style.typ

     supplement: "Snippet"
   )

-  // Show the figure caption (the text below) with the supplement ("Figure" or "Snippet") in bold
+// Show the figure caption (the text below) with the correct supplement ("Figure" or "Snippet")
+// Replace "Fig." by "Figure"
-  // remove the dot after the supplement and after the number
+// Remove the dot after the supplement and after the number
 // Some a small space above the caption show figure.caption: c => context [
     #v(0.1cm)
     #text(fill: figure_supplement_color)[